 Proceed to choose the restore option in the recovery mode and then update your iPhone.
 Once the update is completed you should hard reset the iPhone in order to exit the DFU mode.

 The iTunes stuck on verifying iPhone restore issue suggests that there is something wrong with iTunes or your iPhone.
-If the problem is caused by software, you won’t need much time to resolve it, but in case the malfunctioning hardware is the root of the problem you will have to take your device to an authorized Apple repair center.
-If you have any further questions or want to share other tips, leave a comment and let us know.
+If in case the malfunctioning hardware is the root of the problem you will have to take your device to an authorized Apple repair center.
+But in most cases, AnyFix can solve your problem easily.
+Download AnyFix to repair the system now!

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >